 The moment Coronavirus sent Lowndes County students home for distance learning, Jason Van Nus had a plan.

-As the work-based learning (WBL) coordinator for the county, Lowndes has spent the past school year using Emerge with Rubin, our online curriculum for communication skills, in his workshops and classroom instruction for nearly 200 students.
+As the work-based learning (WBL) coordinator for the county, Lowndes has spent the past school year using Emerge, our online curriculum for communication skills, in his workshops and classroom instruction for nearly 200 students.

 Van Nus even helped a student, Kellylynn Lofton, secure a competitive job opportunity at the region’s biggest employer.